2022-2026 electoral district map

 Features of the district

-The district of Lee is located to the north-west of the City of Adelaide, with the Gulf St Vincent residential suburbs of Grange, Tennyson and West Lakes Shore forming its western boundary.
+The district of Lee is located to the north-west of the City of Adelaide, with the residential beachside suburbs of Semaphore Park, Tennyson and West Lakes Shore forming its western boundary.

 The district was created at the 1991 boundary redistribution and first represented in 1993.